cyberbotics/webots/docs/guide/tutorial-1-your-first-simulation-in-webots-20-minutes.md

 Once this is done, should be able to apply a force on them as well.

 The simulation may be paused (pause button), run step-by-step (step button), in real time (right arrow button), in run (double right arrow button) or in fast (triple right arrow button) modes.
-Starting the simulation by pressing the `Run` button will make Webots running the simulation as fast as possible.
-In order to obtain a real-time simulation speed, the `Real-Time` button needs to be pressed.

-Now we are going to modify the world and decrease the step of the physics simulation: this will increase the accuracy of the simulation.
+Now we are going to modify the world and decrease the step of the physics simulation: this will increase the accuracy and stability of the simulation.

+> **Hands on #7**: Pause the simulation and revert it.
-> **Hands on**: In the Scene Tree view, expand the [WorldInfo](../reference/worldinfo.md) node (the first node).
+In the Scene Tree view, expand the [WorldInfo](../reference/worldinfo.md) node (the first node).
 Set its `basicTimeStep` field to *16*.
 Then save the simulation.

-Just after you add the E-puck node, a black window appears in the upper-left corner of the 3D view.
-It shows the content of [Camera](../reference/camera.md) nodes, but it will stay black until not explicitly used during a simulation.
-The camera can be resized by dragging the marked corner or hidden by clicking the "x" in the top-right of the camera window.

-> **Hands on**: In this tutorial we will not use the [Camera](../reference/camera.md) devices of the E-puck.
-So we can hide the window by clicking the "x" on the camera window.
-Don't forget to reload the world before hiding the camera and to save it after the modifications.

 ### Create a New Controller

 We will now program a simple controller that will just make the robot move forwards.
-As there is no obstacle, the robot will move forwards for ever.
-Firstly we will create and edit the C controller, then we will link it to the robot.

 A **controller** is a program that defines the behavior of a robot.
 Webots controllers can be written in the following programming languages: C, C++, Java, Python, MATLAB, etc.
-Note that C, C++ and Java controllers need to be compiled before they can be run as robot controllers.
+C, C++ and Java controllers need to be compiled before they can be run as robot controllers.
 Python and MATLAB controllers are interpreted languages so they will run without being compiled.
+In this tutorial, we are going to create and compile a controller written in C language.
+Refer to the [language chapter](language-setup.md) to setup a controller using a different programming language.

-The `controller` field of a robot specifies which controller is currently linked with to it.
+The `controller` field of a `Robot` node specifies which controller is currently associated to the robot.
-Please take notice that a controller can be used by several robots, but a robot can only use one controller at a time.
+Note that the same controller can be used by several robots, but a robot can only use one controller at a time.
-Each robot controller is executed in a separate child process spawned by Webots.
+Each controller is executed in a separate child process usually spawned by Webots.
-Controllers don't share the same address space, and they can run on different processor cores.
+Because they are independent processes, controllers don't share the same address space, and may run on different processor cores.
-Other languages than C are available but may require a setup.
-Please refer to the language chapter to setup other languages (see [this chapter](language-setup.md)).

-> **Hands on**: Create a new C controller called *e-puck\_go\_forward* using the `Wizards / New Robot Controller...` menu.
+> **Hands on #8**: Create a new C controller called `e-puck_go_forward` using the `Wizards / New Robot Controller...` menu.
-This will create a new "e-puck\_go\_forward" directory in "my\_webots\_projects/tutorials/controllers".
+This will create a new `e-puck_go_forward` directory in `my_first_simulation/controllers`.
 Select the option offering you to open the source file in the text editor.

 The new C source file is displayed in Webots text editor window.
-This C file can be compiled without any modification, however the code has no real effect.
+This C file can be compiled without any modification, however the current code has no real effect.
-We will now link the E-puck node with the new controller before modifying it.
+We will now associate new `e-puck_go_forward` controller to the `E-puck` node.

-> **Hands on**: Link the `E-puck` node with the *e-puck\_go\_forward* controller.
-This can be done in the Scene Tree view by selecting the `controller` field of the E-puck node, then use the field editor at the bottom of the Scene Tree view: press the `Select...` button and then select *e-puck\_go\_forward* in the list.
+> **Hands on #9**: In the scene tree view, select the `controller` field of the `E-puck` node, then use the field editor at the bottom of the Scene Tree view: press the `Select...` button and then select `e-puck_go_forward` in the list.
-Once the controller is linked, save the world.
+Once the controller is associated with the robot, save the world.
 Modify the program by inserting an include statement (`#include <webots/motor.h>`), getting the motor devices (`WbDeviceTag motor = wb_robot_get_device("motor_name");`), and by applying a motor command (`wb_motor_set_position(motor, 10);`):
 > ```c
 > #include <webots/robot.h>
 >